nguyenkvvn/SIJig-HammerStopReplacementActivator/README.md

 * Use 95% infill
 * TPU of 95A shore hardness is the tested material, although softer material may be usable.
 * Print with strike-face down on the build plate.

+## Disclaimer
+This is not a firearm.
+Use at your own risk.
+I'm not responsible if you hurt yourself or anyone else.